mixaz/Fiber-Optic-LED-Lamp/README.md

 ## Wiring

 LED pin: 8

 Button pin: 7

-Microphone pin: A5 (see Uno_vu_line project for microphone schematics)
+Microphone pin: A5 (see Uno_vu_line project for microphone schematics).
+Only one channel is used.

 Button features: